dibyendumajumdar/ravi/readthedocs/ravi-jit-status.rst

 * The Debug API relies upon a field called ``savedpc`` which tracks the current instruction being executed by Lua interpreter.
 As this is not updated by the JIT code the Debug API can only provide a subset of normal functionality.
 The Debug API is not yet fully tested.
 * The Lua VM supports infinite tail recursion.
 The JIT compiler treats OP_TAILCALL as normal OP_CALL so that recursion is limited to about 110 levels.
 * The Lua C API has not yet been tested against the Ravi extensions - especially static typing and array types.
 Do not use the C API for now - as you could break the type system of Ravi.
-* Bit-wise operators are not always JIT compiled.
+* Bit-wise operators are JIT compiled only when the variables are known to be integers (specialized byte codes are used).

 JIT Status of Lua/Ravi Bytecodes
 ---------------------------------
 The JIT compilation status of the Lua and Ravi bytecodes are given below.

-This information was last updated on 3rd April 2015.
+This information was last updated on 25th July 2015.
 As new bytecodes are being added to the JIT compiler on a regular basis the status information below may be slightly out of date.

 Note that if a Lua functions contains a bytecode that cannot be be JITed then the function cannot be JITed.